-Of course, it's gone on to become one of the most beloved SNES games of all time since then.
+It’s gone on to become one of the most beloved SNES games of all time since then.

-It's also apparently one of a trilogy of games, called the Mother trilogy, of which Earthbound is apparently the second entry.
+It’s also apparently one of a trilogy of games, called the Mother trilogy, of which Earthbound is apparently the second entry.
 I knew nothing of this when I first played this game, and it in no way hampered my experience.
-It's easily a stand alone story.
+It’s easily a stand-alone story.

 Like pretty much any RPG, there are some truly stupid things that occur, but I gave up on Final Fantasy XV because I spent so much damn time in menus, so it’s not like things have necessarily gotten better.